Gift Card Granny

-The website allows consumers to search through numerous gift card websites and either purchase gift cards for a discounted price or sell them for below face value.
-The website contains over 100,000 gift cards from more than 1,000 different stores.
+Gift Card Granny (or GiftCardGranny.com) is an American online discount gift card platform based near Pittsburgh, Pennsylvania.
+The website allows consumers to search for and purchase discounted gift cards from a range of retailers.
+The platform lists gift cards from more than 1,000 retailers and features over 100,000 individual listings.

+Gift Card Granny is a subsidiary of Wolfe, LLC, a Pittsburgh-based holding company led by founder and CEO Jason Wolfe, whose portfolio also includes PerfectGift.com, GiftYa, and GiveInKind.

 History

 Foundation

 Gift Card Granny was founded by Luke Knowles in Fort Collins, Colorado in 2009.
-It was a part of several sites that Knowles had founded that were collectively called "The Frugals," (Coupon Sherpa and Free Shipping Day were two others).
-At the time, it was the first gift card comparison site.
-For most of the website's early years, Gift Card Granny was run solely by Luke Knowles.
+It was part of several sites Knowles had founded that were collectively called "The Frugals," alongside Coupon Sherpa and Free Shipping Day.
+At the time of its launch, Gift Card Granny was the first gift card comparison site of its kind.
+For most of the website's early years, Gift Card Granny was run solely by Knowles.

-Acquisition
+Acquisition by Wolfe, LLC

 In 2013, the website was acquired by internet entrepreneur and founder of GiftCards.com, Jason Wolfe, and his company, Wolfe.com.
 After GiftCards.com was acquired in early 2016 by Blackhawk Network Holdings, Wolfe became Gift Card Granny's CEO.
 In December 2016, Wolfe moved the company to Green Tree, Pennsylvania (a Pittsburgh suburb) to the same facility that had earlier housed GiftCards.com.
 The company currently employs 39 people.

+In 2017, Gift Card Granny announced an alliance with the National Cyber-Forensics and Training Alliance aimed at reducing fraud in the online gift card marketplace.

 Operation

-Gift Card Granny is a gift card website that serves as a listing aggregator for discounted gift cards.
-It partners with a variety of discount gift card companies and merchants.
-Users can search for specific gift cards from specific stores and will be presented with discounted prices from Gift Card Granny partners.
-Users can then choose which gift card they'd like to purchase and will be redirected to a partner website to complete the purchase.
+Gift Card Granny serves as a listing aggregator for discounted gift cards.
+The site partners with a variety of discount gift card companies and merchants.

-Consumers can also look for gift card companies to sell their gift cards to on Gift Card Granny.
-Gift cards can be sold for below face value.
-Gift Card Granny lists gift cards from over 1,000 different stores including Walmart, Olive Garden, Starbucks, Home Depot, Target, Macy's, and numerous others.
+Gift Card Granny lists gift cards from over 1,000 different stores, including Walmart, Olive Garden, Starbucks, Home Depot, Target, and Macy's.
 In total, there are over 100,000 gift cards listed on the website.